Explore the Agenda

 10:50 am Accelerating SMR Adoption as a Scalable, Carbon-Free Power Solution

-Professor, Georgia Institute of Technology
+Professor of Nuclear Engineering, Georgia Institute of Technology

 • Tackling common misconceptions about SMRs, and exploring how SMRs fit into broader decarbonization strategies, including their potential and limitations compared to other energy sources